Admissions - Professional Studies

 For more information on education and training benefits available for military veterans and/or their dependents, please visit the Education and Training Benefits for Veterans page or contact the School Certifying Official.

 Refer to the International Students Admission page for more information.

-Students wishing to return to a Professional Studies program after withdrawing, being academically disqualified, or taking a leave of absence of one semester or more must submit a readmission application and the $25.00 readmission fee, along with official transcripts for any course work completed since leaving Vanguard.
+Students wishing to return to a Professional Studies program after withdrawing, being academically disqualified, or taking an unapproved leave of absence of three concurrent semesters or more must submit a readmission application and the $15.00 readmission fee, along with official transcripts for any course work completed since leaving Vanguard.
 Students who apply for readmission will be reviewed by the Admissions Committee and the appropriate Chair.
-The decision to readmit a student is based upon their standing with the academic, financial and student life policies.
-Upon notice of approval, the student may proceed with academic and financial registrations.
-Readmitted students may be subject to new degree requirements.
-Should a student be denied re-admission, the respective department Chair in conjunction with the Dean may place conditions on possible readmission.
+The decision to readmit a student is based upon their standing with the academic, financial and student life policies of the university.
+Upon notice of approval, the student may proceed with academic and student account clearances.
+Readmitted students will be subject to current academic catalog program requirements.
+Denial of re-admission applications are reviewable by the Dean in consultation with the respective department Chair.

 Students may attend class with no obligation to participate actively in the work.
 For such students, no examinations are given, no assignments are requested or marked; however, no credit may be obtained for such attendance.
 Auditors pay the auditing fee.
 A student must attend at least 50% of the class sessions in order to have the audited course recorded on the transcript.